serenorg/serendb/docs/rfcs/031-sharding-static.md

-_Note: the definition of 'large database' is arbitrary, but the lower bound is to ensure that a database that a user might create on a current-gen enterprise SSD should also work well on Neon.
+_Note: the definition of 'large database' is arbitrary, but the lower bound is to ensure that a database that a user might create on a current-gen enterprise SSD should also work well on SerenDB.
 The upper bound is whatever postgres can handle: i.e. we must make sure that the pageserver backend is not the limiting factor in the database size_.

 ## Non Goals